Amanfromearth/Anurag/content/kineticx.md

 ---
-description: Kineticx - A tool for generating typography videos from descriptions in seconds, perfect for marketing, content creation, and presentations.
 Metatitle: How I Built Kineticx | Typography Video Generator
-Pagetitle: How I Built Kineticx - Creating a Typography Video Generator
-Pagedescription: Discover the journey of building Kineticx, a tool that generates typography videos instantly.
-Learn about its features and the technologies used.
 Metadescription: Explore the development process of Kineticx, a typography video generator built with Next.js, Remotion, Zustand, and Vercel.
 Learn about its features and upcoming updates.
 ---